pramarthpathak/honeySiemens/README.md

 # honeySiemens
-low interaction honeypot that simulate a siemens PLC
+low interaction honeypot that simulates a Siemens Simatic S7-300 PLC

 # Requirements
 - An operating system (tested on ubuntu 18.04)